aparna0522/Building-an-EdTech-Platform-Using-Microservices-and-Docker/README.md

 1. Clone this repository.
 2. Ensure that you have the ".env" file in your codebase.
 Update the contents in the env file to include your razorpay KeyID and SECRET_KEY
+3. Enter Cloudinary URL for your project by editing js --> script.js --> <CLOUDINARY_URL>
-3. Install Docker and start.
+4. Install Docker and start.
-4. Use the terminal and write the following command.
+5. Use the terminal and write the following command.
 ```
 docker-compose up --build --remove-orphans
 ```